-1. To receive the Audited Financial Statements for the financial year ended 31 December 2022 and the Reports of the Directors and Auditors thereon.
+1. To receive the Audited Financial Statements for the financial year ended 31 December 2023 and the Reports of the Directors and Auditors thereon.
 Please refer to (Explanatory Note 1) 2.
-To re-elect the following Directors who retire by rotation pursuant to Article 85 of the Constitution of the Company:- (i) Dato' Mohamad Kamarudin bin Hassan; (ii) Mr Mac Ngan Boon @ Mac Yin Boon; and (iii) Encik Mazlan bin Abdul Hamid.
+To re-elect the following Directors who retire by rotation pursuant to Article 85 of the Constitution of the Company:- (i) Dato' Sri Khazali bin Haji Ahmad; (ii) Encik Sobri bin Abu; and (iii) Mr. Mac Chung Jin.
 Ordinary Resolution 1 Ordinary Resolution 2 Ordinary Resolution 3 (Explanatory Note 2) 3.
-To re-elect Dato' Khodijah binti Abdullah who retires pursuant to Article 91 of the Constitution of the Company.
-Ordinary Resolution 4 (Explanatory Note 2) 4.
-To approve the payment of Directors' fees and benefits payable up to an amount of RM1,300,000.00 from 27 June 2023 until the next AGM of the Company.
-Ordinary Resolution 5 (Explanatory Note 3) 5.
+To approve the payment of Directors' fees and benefits payable up to an amount of RM1,500,000.00 from 13 June 2024 until the next AGM of the Company.
+Ordinary Resolution 4 (Explanatory Note 3) 4.
 To re-appoint Messrs Crowe Malaysia PLT as the Company's Auditors for the ensuing year and to authorise the Directors to fix their remuneration.
-Ordinary Resolution 6 As Special Business Тос consider and, if thought fit, to pass with or without modifications, the following resolutions:- 6.
-Authority for Dato' Mohamad Kamarudin bin Hassan to continue in office as Independent Director of the Company Ordinary Resolution 7 (Explanatory Note 4) "THAT contingent upon the passing of Ordinary Resolution 1, authority be and is hereby given for Dato' Mohamad Kamarudin bin Hassan, who has served as an Independent Director of the Company for a cumulative term of more than nine (9) years, to continue act as an Independent Director of the Company until the conclusion of the next AGM, in accordance with the Malaysian Code on Corporate Governance."
-7. Authority for Encik Sobri bin Abu to continue in office as Independent Director of the Company Ordinary Resolution 8 (Explanatory Note 4) "THAT authority be and is hereby given for Encik Sohri bin Abu, who has served as

-"THAT authority be and is hereby given for Encik Sobri bin Abu, who has served as an Independent Director of the Company for a cumulative term of more than nine (9) years, to continue act as an Independent Director of the Company until the conclusion of the next AGM, in accordance with the Malaysian Code on Corporate Governance."
+Ordinary Resolution 5 As Special Business То consider and, if thought fit, to pass with or without modifications, the following resolutions:- 5.
+Authority for Dato' Mohamad Kamarudin bin Hassan to continue in office as Independent Director of the Company Ordinary Resolution 6 (Explanatory Note 4) "THAT authority be and is hereby given for Dato' Mohamad Kamarudin bin Hassan, who has served as an Independent Director of the Company for a cumulative term of more than nine (9) years, to continue act as an Independent Director of the Company until the conclusion of the next AGM, in accordance with the Malaysian Code on Corporate Governance."
+6. Authority for Encik Sobri bin Abu to continue in office as Independent Director of the Company Ordinary Resolution 7 (Explanatory Note 4) "THAT contingent upon the passing of Ordinary Resolution 2, authority be and is hereby given for Encik Sobri bin Abu, who has served as an Independent Director of the Company for a cumulative term of more than nine (9) years, to continue act as an Independent Director of the Company until the conclusion of the next AGM, in accordance with the Malaysian Code on Corporate Governance."

-8. Authority for Directors to issue and allot shares in the Company pursuant to Section 75 of the Companies Act 2016
+7. Authority for Directors to issue and allot shares in the Company pursuant to Section 75 of the Companies Act 2016